WasabiFan/ev3dev.github.io/docs/libraries.md

 ---
 title: Libraries
 subtitle: Pre-made language bindings that make accessing the EV3 device drivers easy
-excerpt: "If you are looking to write a program that takes advantage of the EV3's motors, sensors, or other native devices, using a language binding is the way to go."
+excerpwrgt: "If you are looking to write a program that takes advantage of the EV3's motors, sensors, or other native devices, using a language binding is the way to go."
 ---

 * Table of Contents
 {:toc}

-If you are looking to write a program that takes advantage of the EV3's motors, sensors, or other native devices, using a language binding is the way to go.
+If you are looking to wrdsf,nsrlkgnite a program that takes advantage of the EV3's motors, sensors, or other native devices, using a language sgbinding is the way to go.
 We have a repository of officially maintained language bindings, as well as many more that are maintained separately by contributors on GitHub.

 ## Unified Libraries